-Cameron Peak Fire becomes biggest blaze in Colorado history
+Colorado’s Cameron Peak Fire explodes into biggest blaze in state history

 “The Cameron Peak Fire moved into Rocky Mountain National Park on Saturday, September 6... in steep thick beetle killed forests with significant standing dead trees as well as dead and down fuel,” wrote the National Park Service.

 On Wednesday, National Weather Service Doppler radar indicated the Cameron Peak Fire’s smoke plume had towered to more than 16,000 feet high.
-Radar data suggested that small-scale eddies and firewhirls were possible within fire.
+Radar data suggested small-scale eddies and firewhirls were possible within fire.

 Poudre Valley REA, an electric co-op serving Larimer, Weld and Boulder counties, cut power to Buckskin Heights, Redstone Canyon and Cedar Park on Wednesday at the request of Incident Command.
-Estes Park Power & Communications did the same in Glen Haven and along County Road 43.
+Estes Park Power and Communications did the same in Glen Haven and along County Road 43.

-Glen Haven is about 6 miles northeast of Estes Park, and just under 20 miles west-northwest of Loveland.
-The unincorporated community is home to a little over 100 people.
+Glen Haven is about six miles northeast of Estes Park and just under 20 miles west-northwest of Loveland.
+The unincorporated community is home to a little more than 100 people.

-Improving weather conditions
+Improving weather

-Fire weather conditions will improve in the days ahead, making it a bit less difficult for fire crews to combat the flames.
+Fire weather will improve in the days ahead, making it a bit less difficult for fire crews to combat the flames.
 Helping them have been cool overnight temperatures in the 30s that allows the air to moisten up after dark.

 On Thursday night, upper 20s are likely.
-Rain and snow showers will also enter the forecast late in the weekend into early next week, the precipitation welcome over the parched landscape.
+Rain and snow showers will also enter the forecast late in the weekend into early next week, with the precipitation welcome over the parched landscape.

 Progressively warmer and drier weather looks to return toward the middle of next week.

 Increased extreme fire behavior and the area burned by wildfires have been linked to climate change, since warming temperatures help to dry out vegetation and make it easier to burn.
-The intensity of “heat domes,” or ridges of hot high pressure that can bring about fire weather conditions, has also grown in much of the West.
+The intensity of “heat domes,” or ridges of hot high pressure that can bring about fire weather, has also grown in much of the West.

 The entirety of Colorado is suffering from drought conditions according to the federal government’s U.S. Drought Monitor.
 About 97 percent of the state is in “severe drought” or worse, including the Cameron Peak Fire area.